reduce-algebra/reduce-algebra/common-lisp/README.md

 **This code is currently experimental!**

-The files in this directory are intended to build and run the current distributed version of REDUCE on Common Lisp.
+The files in this directory are intended to build and run the current distributed version of REDUCE on ANSI Common Lisp.
 Some details depend on the implementation of Common Lisp but I try to keep these to a minimum.
-At present, I support explicitly only the native Windows port of SBCL (Steel Bank Common Lisp), but in the longer term I plan to support also Ubuntu Linux and a couple of other implementations of Common Lisp.
+At present, I support explicitly only the native Windows port of SBCL (Steel Bank Common Lisp), but in the longer term I plan to support also Ubuntu Linux and a couple of other implementations of Common Lisp, probably CLISP and GCL (GNU Common Lisp).

 Building REDUCE
 ---------------